Dave Tobik: Texas Rangers

 During spring training in 1983, Tobik was traded to the Texas Rangers for all-star outfielder Johnny Grubb.
 Playing for the Rangers in 1983, Tobik converted all nine of his save opportunities for the Rangers.
 Tobik pitched two seasons for the Rangers, appearing in 51 games, all in relief.
 In July 1984, the Rangers sent Tobik to Oklahoma City.
 On being sent to Oklahoma City, Tobik told reporters, "I don't know what to think anymore.
 I don't think they have to have a reason all the time for doing things.
 I'm a major league pitcher.
 I don't deserve this but what can you do?"

 Seattle Mariners

-In January 1985, Tobik signed with the Seattle Mariners and was assigned to thew newly formed Calgary Cannons in the Pacific Coast League He won a career-high 12 games for the Cannons in 1985 and also established the team record for wins in a season.
+In January 1985, Tobik signed with the Seattle Mariners and was assigned to the newly formed Calgary Cannons in the Pacific Coast League He won a career-high 12 games for the Cannons in 1985 and also established the team record for wins in a season.
 Tobik also compiled a 1–0 record for the Mariners in 1985.
 He appeared in his final game for the Mariners on October 5.
 At the end of the 1985 season, the Mariners asked for unconditional waivers on Tobik.

 For his career, Tobik had a 14-23 record in 196 games.
 He had 28 saves and 116 games finished.
 His career ERA was 3.70 (Adjusted ERA+ 110).